ga-dc/outcomes/roadmap/week01/readme.md

 * To be honest with you

 ## In order to receive outcomes support you must:
-* Graduate from your immersive
+* Graduate from your immersive and show up to Outcomes
-* Have the following completed no later than Outcomes Bootcamp (1 week after graduation):
+* Have the following completed and signed off by Outcomes:
 * Resume
 * LinkedIn
 * GA Profile
+* Portfolio/Static Website
-* Portfolio
+* Blogs (DSI)

 ## Homework
 Homework due next Monday at 6 pm [Vision + Goals worksheet](https://docs.google.com/forms/d/e/1FAIpQLSfqbvid4X8m_bOR-9SH_l12EFr2u7kDfjZ09rwR8axMTeK8hA/viewform?usp=sf_link).